ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 tags:
   - typescript
   - guide
-description: Learn how to use the Typescript Compiler API to build your own tools
+description: Dive deep into the inner workings of the TypeScript Compiler API and discover how it can enhance your development workflow.
+From manual type checking to code generation and transformation, this guide provides a detailed walkthrough of the API's functionalities.
 ---

 TypeScript extends JavaScript by adding types, thereby enhancing code quality and understandability through static type checking which enables developers to catch errors at compile-time rather than runtime.